MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard-advanced-features.md

 ### Minimum group size

+On the adoption and impact pages, you can view the aggregated user-level metrics for teams that have at least 25 active employees.

+>[!Note]
-On the adoption and impact pages, you can view the aggregated drilldown metrics for groups that meet or exceed the [minimum group size set by your Insights admin](../advanced/setup-maint/privacy-settings.md#minimum-group-size).
+>Over the next few weeks, you’ll be able to see user-level aggregated metrics for groups that meet or exceed the [minimum group size set by your Insights admin](../advanced/setup-maint/privacy-settings.md#minimum-group-size), which by default is 10 licensed employees.

 ## Interpreting the data